-Have questions about the dogs on this site or other issues regarding SSPA?
+Have questions about the dogs on this site or would like more information regarding the services SSPA provides?
 Email us at firstname.lastname@example.org.
-Please keep in mind that we are volunteers, not paid staff, and we generally respond within 24 hours.
+Please keep in mind that we are volunteers and generally respond within 24 hours, we appreciate your patience.

-Dogs featured on this site are available for adoption through Sacramento County Animal Care and Regulation, located at:
+Dogs featured on this site are property of and available for adoption through Sacramento County Animal Care and Regulation, located at:

 3839 Bradshaw Road